grommet/grommet-starter-existing-app/README.md

 Welcome :tada:!
 Thanks for your interest in using Grommet in your existing application.
 This repository is a step-by-step guide on how to successfully integrate Grommet in your workflow.

-:warning: This tutorial is still being created and not ready for consumption.

 ## Getting Started

 Clone or fork this example in your local machine.